 Multi-user

 Most microscopes will be used by a variety of individuals in the workstation.
-As a result, it’s critically important that each user take the time to set-up the microscope workstation for their unique needs.
+As a result, it’s critically important that each user takes the time to set-up the microscope workstation for their unique needs.

 Step-by-Step Set-up Protocol